jli283/jli283.github.io/index.md

 #### Current Teaching

-  - 2022 Spring: discussion session of Math 181.
+  - 2022 Spring: discussion session of Math 181 (Calculus II).

 #### Paper(s)

   - A note on the multiplicities of the determinantal thickenings of maximal minors, [arxiv](https://arxiv.org/abs/2111.06950), submitted.
-  - Multiplicities and determinantal thickenings, in preparation.
+  - Multiplicities and determinantal thickenings (title subject to change), in preparation.
   - Singularities of generic linkage with Frobenius powers, in progress.